webda2l/symfony-docs/mailer.rst

             ;
         };

-Use the ``allowed_recipients`` option to specify a "whitelist": this will allow emails directed to these specific recipients to maintain their original destination, as well as being sent to the destinations defined in ``recipients``:
+Use the ``allowed_recipients`` option to define specific addresses that should still receive their original emails.
+These messages will also be sent to the address(es) defined in ``recipients``, as with all other emails:

 .. configuration-block::